RUDRA78372/CLS-Wrapper/README.md

 # CLS-Wrapper

-A wrapper for cls libraries to be used as stdio/fio purpose.
+A wrapper/host for cls libraries to be used as stdio/fio purpose.
 If you have a cls based (de)compressor and want to use that with file/std io but not using freearc, you can use this.
 In order to use cls with this, cls-xxx.dll must be renamed to arc-xxx.dll to avoid conflicts with freearc.

 ## Usage: